 Similar to many big stories, Salesforce’s started in a small rented apartment, after the general product concept popped up in Marc Benioff’s head while he was swimming with dolphins in Hawaii.
 He realized he wanted to make buying software as easy as buying products on Amazon.
-As a result, Benioff and his developer team disrupted the notion of CRM with their software-as-a-service model where CRM was provided by subscription over the internet.
+As a result, Benioff and his developer team disrupted the notion of CRM with their software-as-a-service model where the solution was provided by subscription over the internet as a hosted CRM.

 In the course of a decade, Salesforce expanded its CRM to Sales Cloud, Marketing Cloud, and Service Cloud, as well as launched App Cloud, a platform-as-a-service for developing apps for the Salesforce ecosystem.